buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBuildingStorey.md

 The body (or solid model) geometric representation (if the building storey has an independent geometric representation) of IfcBuildingStorey is defined using faceted B-Rep capabilities (with or without voids), based on the IfcFacetedBrep or on the IfcFacetedBrepWithVoids.

-> NOTE&nbsp; Since the building storey shape is usually described by the exterior building elements, an independent shape representation shall only be given, if the building storey is exposed independently from its constituting elements and such independent geometric representation may be prohibited in model view definitions.
+> NOTE  Since the building storey shape is usually described by the exterior building elements, an independent shape representation shall only be given, if the building storey is exposed independently from its constituting elements and such independent geometric representation may be prohibited in model view definitions.

 ### FootPrint GeomSet Geometry

 The foot print representation of IfcBuildingStorey is given by either a single 2D curve (such as IfcPolyline or IfcCompositeCurve), or by a list of 2D curves (in case of inner boundaries), if the building storey has an independent geometric representation.

-> NOTE&nbsp; The independent geometric representation of IfcBuildingStorey may not be allowed in certain model view definitions.
+> NOTE  The independent geometric representation of IfcBuildingStorey may not be allowed in certain model view definitions.
 In those cases only the contained elements and spaces have an independent geometric representation.

 ### Product Local Placement